-Eugene Stearns, an attorney for BankAtlantic and Levan, didn’t immediately respond to e-mail and phone messages seeking comment on today’s ruling after regular business hours.
+Eugene Stearns, an attorney for BankAtlantic and Levan, didn’t respond to e-mail and phone messages seeking comment on yesterday’s ruling.

 During a hearing last month, Stearns argued that the suit should be dismissed because the bank disclosed in filings and on analyst conference calls that it was holding loans that would be affected by a real estate downturn.

 “We have a securities claim brought against a meteorologist for saying it’s going to rain on Saturday, when it rained on Saturday,” Stearns said.

 He pointed to disclosures in the bank’s first and second quarter earnings statement in 2007 and to transcripts of the earnings conference calls during that period.